Sorcerers are mighty spellcasters whose magic comes not from study or bargaining, but from within.

 Additionally, the Storm Sorcerer’s later features at levels 14 and 18 (Storm’s Fury and Wind Soul) are fantastic.
 Storm’s Fury lets you punish those who attack you with a shock of guaranteed lightning damage while Wind Soul lets you and your friends all fly.

-But having weaker features on the front-end except for in specific situations, unfortunately, puts the Storm Sorcerer at the bottom of this ranking.
+But having weaker features on the front end except for specific situations, unfortunately, puts the Storm Sorcerer at the bottom of this ranking.

 Become a force of nature with the full guide to the Storm Sorcerer!